 In fact, I’d asked Nancy when I first called her, before we went over to see the puppies, if she did genetic testing.
 “All our dogs are healthy,” she replied.
 “Go ask Liz.
 (Liz (a pseudonym) is the country vet that everyone in our area uses.)
 She’s treated them all and knows their medical history.
 Tell her she has my permission to talk to you about them.”

 So I had dropped by Liz’s office hoping to talk to her the day before my appointment with Nancy.
 No luck.
 Liz was out dosing some cattle for a local farmer.
 But Linda, her receptionist, trying to be helpful, thumbed through the files of Nancy’s breeding dogs and found no evidence of hip dysplasia, skin allergies, or any other serious problem.

-Liz (a pseudonym) is the country vet that everyone in our area uses.
-Her office is an old two-story farm house remodeled to have a waiting room in the front.
+Liz’s office is an old two-story farm house remodeled to have a waiting room in the front.
 It has a rich ambience with its creaking wood floors, wall paper, and old fashioned windows.
 A not-so-pleasant pungent odor also contributes to the ambience. (“It reeks,” Tom says, crinkling his nose the first time we walked in.)
 Several cats and a French bulldog roam freely through the house.
 It was here, on a bulletin board, that I first saw the photo of the wacky-haired labradoodle from Nancy’s kennel that started this whole quest.

-I’d hoped to whisk him to the vet’s the morning after we brought him home, but the only opening is for the following day.
+I’d hoped to whisk him to the vet’s the morning after we brought him home, but the only opening was for the following day.
 We arrive bright and early, prepared to hear the same glowing report about his bloodlines as we’d had from the receptionist.